AdobeDocs/experience-platform.en/help/rtcdp/destinations/airship-attributes-destination.md

 ![identity mapping initial screen](/help/rtcdp/destinations/assets/gcm-identity-mapping.png) Airship attributes can be set either on a channel, which represents device instance, e.g., iPhone, or a named user, which maps all of a user's devices to a common identifier such as a customer ID.
 If you have plain text (unhashed) email addresses as primary identity in your schema, select the email field in your **[!UICONTROL Source Attributes]** and map to the Airship named user in the right column under **[!UICONTROL Target Identities]**, as shown below.
    ![Named User Mapping](/help/rtcdp/destinations/assets/airshiptags7-mappingoption2.png)
    For identifiers that should be mapped to a channel, i.e., a device, map to the appropriate channel based on the source.
-In the following screen shots, we will map an IDFA to an Airship iOS channel.
+In the following screen shots, we will create two mappings:

+    * IDFA to an Airship iOS channel
+    * Adobe `fullName` attribute to Airship "Full Name" attribute

+>[!NOTE]
+>
+>Use the user-friendly name that appears in the Airship dashboard when selecting the target field for you attribute mapping.

+#### Map identity

 Select source field:
 : ![Connect to Airship Attributes](/help/rtcdp/destinations/assets/airship5-select-source-identity.png)